 Skills of the scientific variety almost exclusively involve the study of some area of knowledge or another.
 The skills listed below are generalized into 'major' sciences, which allow for further specialization.
 If a character would like to specialize in a specific area of a skill (as an example, the doctor with medicine wanting to go into neurology), they can buy that specialization as a second skill.

 While this can be expensive (particularly if one wants to have more than one specialized science under their belt), the specialist benefits from an additional +1 RS in their area of expertise, while keeping their basic level with a skill unchanged - which is a bit cheaper than 'doubling up' in a general science.
 There are fifteen scientific skills in all, each covering a vital area of knowledge:

-Biology: students of biology become well versed in the basic processes of life, involving both humans and other life forms.
-Biologists are familiar with a wide variety of organisms, and should receive a +1 RS on any ACT concerning knowledge of such, either for identification purposes, the treatment of organic poisons, or even the researching and treatment of a disease.
+Biology: students of biology become well-versed in the basic processes of life, involving both humans and other life forms.
+Biologists are familiar with a wide variety of organisms, and should receive a +1 RS on any ACT concerning knowledge of such, either for identification purposes, the production of antidotes for organic poisons, or even the researching and treatment of a disease.

-Biologists can specialize in many specific forms of their science, such as botany (plants), mycology (fungi), zoology (animals), epidemiology (illness and plague), agriculture (growing food), pharmacology (drugs and their effects), exobiology (alien life forms), veterinary science (the care and treatment of animals), and many, many more.
-Biology readily overlaps with most other scientific talents, as well.
+Biologists can specialize in many specific forms of their science, such as botany (plants), mycology (fungi), zoology (animals), epidemiology (illness and plague), pharmacology (drugs and their effects), exobiology (alien life forms), veterinary science (the care and treatment of animals), and many, many more.
+Biology readily overlaps with most other scientific skills, as well.